 I’m available in the Russell Union every semester on Tuesdays from 3:00 p.m. – 5:00 p.m. by appointment.
 Otherwise, I’m available to meet with you in my office, your home, or the hospital by appointment.
 I will come to you if that is more convenient.

-Sometimes, young adults make incredibly stupid choices.
+Sometimes, young people make incredibly stupid choices and do incredibly stupid things.
 I don’t claim to know why that is so.
 I’m not sure anyone knows.
 Based on my non-scientific experience with thousands of young adults, and based on various articles and publications from respected professionals, it seems that the answer may lie in the physical structure of the brain itself.
 I am not a neurologist or psychiatrist or brain specialist, but from what I can determine, there is a part of the brain that is responsible for judgment and reason.
 Apparently, it takes about 24-25 years for that particular part of the brain to finish growing.
 Until the age of 24-25, the person simply lacks the completed part of the brain that will enable the formation and exercise of what we call “good judgement.”
 An 18-23 year old person who, on the outside, looks more like an adult than a child, has a brain that is still growing.
 As much as a young adult may want and intend to formulate and exercise good judgement, her incomplete brain simply does not have the capacity for her to do so.
 The good news is that the part of her brain responsible for formulating and exercising good judgement will continue to grow and will mature.
 It’s just those challenging years between 18 and 25 that leave many parents scratching their heads and asking “Why did she do something like that??
 We did not raise her to do such things!”

 I have represented clients in hundreds of civil and criminal hearings, jury trials, and bench trials in Magistrate, Municipal, State, Superior, and Federal courts around the State.
 I have represented clients charged with many different crimes, including but not limited to the ones listed below.